 Remember, a blog is not just blog posts.
 We still have images, author bio, SEO metadata and videos to add to our space.
 Don’t worry though — the process remains the same.
 Follow steps 3 through 6 for the remaining content types, and our space will look like this:

 Hooray!
 We created our blog!

 By following this introduction on content modeling with Contentful you...

 Signed up for a free Contentful account

-Populated the “My Bookstore” space with content based on the “Book” content type.
+Populated the “Content is King!” space with content based on the “Blog post” content type

 The sky’s the limit!
 Now that you have the basics down, you’re in charge of your content’s fate.